Search

 Partnerships and Advocacy

 Gabby came across the work of the ABTA after experiencing a traumatic birth with her first child.
-Passionate about making changes to better support birthing women and families and reducing the trauma that can go along with giving birth, Gabby reached out to ABTA to see how she could contribute to their mission of better births and safer healing.
-After completing the peer mentor training in 2020, Gabby shifted focus to use her skills in strategic policy, advocacy and stakeholder engagement to support ABTA’s operations and impact in the community.
+Passionate about making changes to better support birthing women and families and reducing the trauma that can go along with giving birth, Gabby reached out to BTA to see how she could contribute to their mission of better births and safer healing.
+After completing the peer mentor training in 2020, Gabby shifted focus to use her skills in strategic policy, advocacy and stakeholder engagement to support BTA’s operations and impact in the community.

 When she is not working, Gabby enjoys getting out in the garden and having dance parties with her husband and two kids.